phuria/under-query/README.md

 [![license](https://img.shields.io/github/license/phuria/under-query.svg?maxAge=2592000?style=flat-square)]()
 [![php](https://img.shields.io/badge/PHP-5.6-blue.svg?maxAge=2592000)]()

-The UnderQuery is primarily focused on building reusable SQL queries.
+UnderQuery is primarily focused on building reusable SQL queries.
+It use `doctrine\dbal` package for providing database connection.
 We provide you object-oriented inheritance behavior in database's tables.
 We have everything you need to create complex queries.

 ## Installation